 Sanitary Sewer overflows

-NANCY SULLINS MPH, LEED AP
+NANCY SULLINS MPH,

 SANITARY SEWER OVERFLOWS (SSO) ARE THE RELEASE OF UNTREATED SEWAGE INTO THE ENVIRONMENT.

 In 2010, the Environmental Protection Agency (EPA) estimated that 23,000 to 75,000 SSOs and a similar amount of basement backups occur annually.
 These spills equate to approximately 10 billion gallons of raw sewage per year being discharged.
 Fat, Oil and Grease commonly referred to as FOG contributes to approximately 47% of these spills, according to the EPA.

 It includes by-products of cooking.
 Typical sources include: food scraps, meat fats, plant oils,cooking oil, butter, margarine, sauces, gravy, mayonnaise, salad dressing, baked goods, cheese, dairy products and deep-fried foods.
 Other sources include body oils, lotions, oily residue from laundering and lipid-soluble hydrocarbons.
 The chemical composition of FOG includes free fatty acids, triglycerides, ester waxes, phospholipids, sterols and phytosterols.
 It enters the sanitary sewer system from restaurants, residences and industrial activities through direct introduction into a drain, washing these products down the sink with hot water or inadequate grease control.

 FOG settles on the interior of pipe and other surfaces as it flows through the sewer system.
 Over time, the FOG mixes with other constituents such as calcium, sodium and phosphorus, found in the sewage, forming a hard soap like compound.
 The results of this build up includes: severe reduction in pipe flow capacity, slow drains, sewage backups, contact with disease carrying bacteria, corrosion of sewer lines and costly repairs.